founderofxponent/virion-labs-mono-repo/KB/api_and_architecture_docs/COMPREHENSIVE_IMPLEMENTATION_PLAN.md

 *   `[ ]` **2.3.
 Data Migration (Optional but Recommended):**
     *   If you have existing data, write a one-time script to pull data from the old tables and push it into the new Strapi-managed tables via its API.

-### **Phase 3: Building the Unified Business Logic API**
+### **Phase 3: Transform Existing API Package to Unified Business Logic API**

-*Objective: Implement business workflows and operations that orchestrate calls to the Strapi API.*
+*Objective: Transform the existing `/packages/api/` to use Strapi instead of Supabase while implementing sophisticated business workflows and operations.*

+**Key Changes:**
+- Replace all Supabase calls with Strapi client calls
+- Add new business logic focused endpoints
+- Maintain MCP server compatibility
+- Enhance domain logic separation

 *   `[ ]` **3.1.
 Implement Core API Structure:**
     *   Set up the following endpoint categories in your business logic API: